sciactive/nymphjs/README.md

 ## [Node Client](packages/client-node)

-The Nymph Node Client let's you do everything the Nymph Client does, but from Node instead of the browser.
+The Nymph Node Client let's you do everything the Nymph Client does, but from Node.JS instead of the browser.

 ## [Tilmeld](packages/tilmeld)